Maryse Narcisse

 Maryse Narcisse (born 1958) is a Haitian politician.
-She was a candidate in the 2016–17 presidential election, representing the Fanmi Lavalas party.
+She was a candidate in the November 2016 Haitian presidential election, representing the Fanmi Lavalas party.

 Biography

 Maryse Narcisse was born in Pétion-Ville.
 She is the daughter of Denise Péan Narcisse, a teacher, and Marc Narcissus, a judge.
-She holds a Masters in Public Health from Tulane University in the United States.
+She holds a master's in Public Health from Tulane University in the United States.
 She was married twice, the first time when she was 23, and she has one son.